andreivisan/andreivisan.github.io/_posts/2017-03-14-full-step-by-step-amazon-aws-elasticsearch-setup-and-usage.md

 ### Introduction

 This tutorial shows you how to install and use Elasticsearch using Amazon AWS.
 For this we will use Amazon Elasticsearch Service (Amazon ES) to configure a domain.
-Elasticsearch is a very popular open-source and analytics engine and you can find more about it HERE.
+Elasticsearch is a very popular open-source and analytics engine and you can find more about it <a href="https://www.elastic.co" target="_blank">here</a>.
 This tutorial can be completed using Amazon ES console, AWS CLI or the AWS SDK.
 In this tutorial I will use Amazon ES console, but I also recommend you have installed the AWS CLI.

 ### AWS CLI installation

-1. Open <a href="https://console.aws.amazon.com/iam/home?#/home">IAM (Identity Access Management) console</a>.
+1. Open <a href="https://console.aws.amazon.com/iam/home?#/home" target="_blank">IAM (Identity Access Management) console</a>.
 2. In the navigation pane choose Users.
 3. Choose your IAM user name.
 4. Choose the Security Credentials tab and then choose Create Access Key.